 How to Replace a Broken CPAP

-When you've done all the troubleshooting you can and your machine still isn't working, it may be time for a replacement.
+When you've done all the troubleshooting you can, and your machine still isn't working, it may be time for a replacement.
 Here's what you can do to get a new CPAP machine:

 Summary

 But when the device isn't working properly, your symptoms may return.
-There are several reasons for why the CPAP machine may be failing.
+There are several reasons why the CPAP machine may be failing.
 The problem can be with the power, tubing, or humidifier.
 Or it may just be that an old machine needs to be replaced.